mui/mui-x/docs/data/data-grid/filtering/multi-filters.md

 <p class="description">Apply multiple filters at the same time.</p>

 Multi filters allow filtering rows by multiple columns with multiple criteria.
+To add more filters from the filter panel, use `Add Filter` button on the panel.

 The following demo lets you filter the rows according to several criteria at the same time.

 {{"demo": "BasicExampleDataGridPro.js", "bg": "inline", "defaultCodeOpen": false}}